Andrée Grandjean: Post war

 After the war, because of ill health, Grandjean didn't immediately resume her work as a lawyer.
 However, she did plead certain cases.
 She obtained a death sentence for the person who had denounced Jean Hansen, a student member of the Resistance who had been shot by the occupying forces, from the Liège Conseil de guerre.
 She resumed her practice at the end of the 1940s, working on the Marcinelle mining disaster trial.

 For two years she acted as Secretary to the Commission d’enquête des secrétaires généraux (Commission of Inquiry of the General Secretaries).
 At the same time, she took on various responsibilities within the Belgian Communist Party.
 Elected to the Brussels Federal Committee, she was responsible for intellectuals in the political party.
 In 1946, Grandjean became involved in Renaissance judiciaire, the successor publication to Justice libre.
 She continued this activity within the Association des juristes démocrates.
 She was president of the feminist association ASBL Foyer de la Femme - Vrouwen Haard Avondsterre, founded by her mother, Berthe Grandjean, in Ghent.

 In 1951, when the Front de l'indépendance was in turmoil, she agreed to join the National Secretariat as part of the compromise team elected at the Xth Congress of the organisation.

 Life in the Basque Country

 In 1970, she retired to Licq-Athérey, a small village commune in Basque Country, with her second husband Max Cosyns who owned a farm there and had spent a lot of time there since 1954.

 Later years

 In her old age, she returned to Belgium with her husband.
 Max Cosyns died on 30 March 1998 and Andrée Grandjean on 29 November 1999.
+On 25 September 2025, a street in Ixelles was named in her honour.

 The Centre des archives communistes de Belgique holds biographical documents relating to Andrée Grandjean in the Jean Fonteyne collection.